TheTechRobo/smb-browser-python3/README.md

 cd build
 sudo apt install ./youtube-dl-gui.deb
 ```
+If on an old version of Debian, you may need to replace `apt` with `apt-get` - try that if `apt` returns "command not found".

 ## Manual
-Copy the files inside `usr` into your `/usr/` folder.
+Copy the files inside `tree/usr` into your `/usr/` folder.
 Making sure it doesn't overwrite anything.

+I'd really appreciate build instructions for other distros!